pepperman6491/Portfolio_Projects/README.md

 # Data Analyst Portfolio Project Repository

-This Repository will hold all of the code and queries for my Portfolio Projects I create.
+This Repository will hold all of the code and queries for the Portfolio Projects I create.